 When there is valid interest in a particular educational program not offered in the District of residence.

 To provide change in a specific school environment for reasons of personal and social adjustment.
 (Requires documentation and does not apply to students going from elementary to middle school or middle school to high school.)
-Special requests should be accompanied by a written explanation and will be reviewed and considered on an individual bases.
+Special requests should be accompanied by a written explanation and will be reviewed and considered on an individual basis.

 Please provide your reason for your Inter-District Transfer request by writing a letter or completing one of the forms listed below.